clumps up in the flooded lowland swamps

 - Habitat

 - Wetlands, swamps, damp grassland, stream banks and lake margins.
 Prefers moist, fertile soils with full sun to partial shade.
-Tolerates seasonal flooding and waterlogged soils.
+Tolerates flooding.

 - Range